Well, you can say what you want

 She pursed her lips and took a deep breath.
 She and Tony had managed to find a balance between them—a common ground to raise their son.
 But Tony was part of the reason any of this was happening.
 If not for his affair—

 “I know it’s difficult to lose Carly,” Tony said, this time looking at her.
 There was warmth in his eyes now—a deep sadness as they both remembered the other child they had shared once.
-“To a car accident, nonetheless.
-And despite everything, Bobbie, I am sorry for your loss.
+“To a car accident of all things.
+Bobbie, I am sorry for your loss.
 But—”

 “Michael’s custody will work itself out,” Bobbie said, turning back to her own work.
 To the mundanity of schedules and charts.
 “Thanks for your concern, Tony, but I can handle it.”